Program Components

 COURSEWORK

-Scholars will build a foundational understanding of the climate crisis through the study of climate science by taking at least two courses in the division of Earth and Climate Science (ECS) in the Nicholas School of the Environment.
+Scholars will build a foundational understanding of the climate crisis through the study of climate science by taking at least two courses in the Division of Earth and Climate Science (ECS) in the Nicholas School of the Environment.

 - Required Course: Climate Change for Future Leaders (ECS 103)

-- Elective Course(s): In addition to ECS 103, Scholars take at least one of the following courses:
+- Elective Course(s): In addition to ECS 103, Scholars will take at least one of the following courses:

 - Ocean and Atmosphere Dynamics (ECS 202)